 These results are relevant as they show a consistent lowering of prices as time weighted and single volume weighted MLFs are applied.
-This supports the Commission's consideration that two volume weighted MLFs, which most closely reflect the average of actual marginal losses, are likely to result in RRPs which most accurately account for marginal intra-regional losses.
+This supports the Commission's consideration that two volume weighted MLFs, which most closely reflect the average of actual marginal losses, result in RRPs which most accurately account for marginal intra-regional losses.